How to Create a Workspace For Kids That Really Works

 Maximize your student’s productivity with these tips

 While a conducive work environment for students is a good idea at any point in the school year, setting it up at the onset will save a lot of time (and maybe some tears) as the year unfolds.
-Here are some tips to get started.
+Check out our tips below to get started.

 Choose the ideal location: This area should be a place with surface space for the student to spread out their books, computers, and other supplies.
 It should, if possible, be dedicated to school and homework (unlike the kitchen table, which will likely need to be cleared off each evening).
-It should also be an area with limited distractions; for some that means outside of their room where all of their cool stuff is and for others, it means away from the hustle and bustle of family activity.
+It should also be an area with limited distractions.
+For some that means outside of their room where all of their cool stuff is.
+For others, it means away from the hustle and bustle of family activity.
 You and your child know what will work best for them.

 Consider phones and other screens: We have yet to meet a student who doesn’t recognize that their phone is a distraction.
 Engage them in a conversation about how they can manage that distraction.
 Some strategies that our students use include activating airplane mode during work periods, putting the phone in a drawer or another room, using AppBlock to set rules related to how they want to use their phone, and – we swear it’s true! – in one case, a timed lockbox!